-No person may act as an ocean freight forwarder unless that person holds a license issued by the Commission.
-The Commission shall issue a forwarder's license to any person that-
+No person in the United States may act as an ocean transportation intermediary unless that person holds a license issued by the Commission.
+The Commission shall issue an intermediary's license to any person that the Commission determines to be qualified by experience and character to act as an ocean transportation intermediary.